 North Star Utility, which is privately owned, was recognized as a public water utility by the Wyoming Public Service Commission in November 2005 and began providing service to its customers in late 2008.
-Currently, the utility provides water (as well as sanitary wastewater) service to homes and businesses located in the Alpine Meadows Subdivision, Flying Saddle Lodge Resort, and portions of the Snake River Junction
+Currently, the utility provides water service to homes and businesses located in the Alpine Meadows Subdivision, Flying Saddle Lodge Resort, and portions of the Snake River Junction Subdivision.

-Subdivision.
 North Star Utility constructed a 540,000-gallon capacity water storage reservoir, which is located near Alpine, Wyoming on property owned by the U.S. National Forest Service.
+North

-North Star is already permitted for the construction of a second storage reservoir when the demand necessitates it.
-The utility's water treatment facility is located at the Flying Saddle Lodge Resort.
-The utility's chief operator and back-up operator are certified Level One in water treatment and distribution.
+Star is already permitted for the construction of a second storage reservoir when the demand necessitates it.
+The utility's wells and water treatment facility are located at the Flying Saddle Lodge Resort.
+The utility's chief operator and back-up operator have Level One certifications in water treatment and distribution.